tkuwill/dotfiles-on-arch/memo/Skills.md

 ## Useful vim skills

 1. buffers
     - In command mode, `bd` : Close the buffer you are in currently.
-Remove it from the buffers list.a
+Remove it from the buffers list.
     - In command mode, `bn` : Go to the **next** buffer.
     - In command mode, `bp` : Go to the **previous** buffer.
 2. Paste words from system's clipboard: Use `"+p` in **normal mode**.
 (In archlinux, you should install `gvim` package to have the clipboard feature.)
 Lowercase `p` pasting the word after the curosr.
 Uppercase `P` pasting the word before the cursor.